fegyi001/mangol/README.md

 ## Basic example

-This is the simplest implementation of Mangol in a component (this will create a default map with zoom buttons and with one OpenStreetMap layer) :
+This is the simplest implementation of Mangol in a component (this will create a default map with one OpenStreetMap layer) :

 ```typescript
 import { Component } from '@angular/core';